-1. Place-based strategy: To better integrate crime control efforts with revitalization strategies
+1. Place-based strategy, to better integrate crime control efforts with revitalization strategies

-Efforts to reduce crime are rooted in broader revitalization activities in recognition of the inextricable link between housing, education, health, economic development, and public safety.
-CBCR sites target a specific geographic area within a community with high levels of crime or types of crime in order to most effectively direct resources and to positively influence multiple social disorganization factors, such as concentration of high-risk residents, limited infrastructure, collective efficacy, and neighborhood physical conditions.
-A CBCR publication highlights the connection between crime reduction and revitalization efforts in four previous CBCR communities - Milwaukee, WI; Dayton, OH; Evansville, IL; and Philadelphia, PA.
+Efforts to reduce crime are rooted in broader revitalization activities.
+CBCR sites target a specific geographic area within a community with high levels of crime or certain types of crime in order to most effectively direct resources and to positively influence factors such as concentration of high-risk residents, limited infrastructure, and neighborhood physical conditions.

-2. Community Oriented: To increase community and resident engagement in shaping and sustaining crime prevention and revitalization efforts
+2. Community engagement in shaping and sustaining crime prevention and revitalization efforts

-In CBCR, residents and neighbors are key to keeping communities safe.
-Increasing community engagement impacts the building of collective efficacy among neighbors and fosters mutual trust between residents and the criminal justice system to enhance community safety in the long term.
-To catalyze and sustain change, there must be active involvement and leadership of neighborhood residents throughout the revitalization process.
-Understanding residents' views of neighborhood change is critical.
-Community-oriented strategies should be driven by local data and needs, and should address critical issues comprehensively.
-The fiscal agent should have established relationships in the community, demonstrate a daily presence in the community, and lead the community and resident engagement efforts.
+To catalyze and sustain change, there must be active involvement and leadership by neighborhood residents, faith-based leaders, and community leaders throughout the revitalization process.
+Local data and needs should drive community-oriented strategies, and should address critical issues comprehensively.
+The applicant should have established relationships in the community, demonstrate a daily presence in the community, and lead engagement efforts.

-3. Data driven: To improve the use of data and research to problem solve and guide program strategy
+3. Data-driven efforts to problem solve and guide program strategy

-CBCR sites are strongly encouraged to work with a local researcher or research team to conduct a broad examination of crime drivers in hot spots and then consider appropriate evidence-based or innovative strategies to address these drivers.
-Local researcher-practitioner partnerships can help a community assess program implementation and intended program impacts, as well as assess gaps in services, strategies, and partners.
+CBCR sites are strongly encouraged to work with local law enforcement and community stakeholders (including local non-profit organizations) to conduct a broad examination of crime drivers in hot spots and then consider appropriate evidence-based or innovative strategies to address them.
+Collaborative local partnerships can help a community to assess program implementation and intended program impacts, as well as to assess gaps in services, strategies, and partners.